Nichols's Missouri Cavalry Regiment: To Kansas City

 The next day, some of Shelby's men broke through a Union line defending the Big Blue River in the opening stages of the Battle of Byram's Ford.
 Jackman's brigade and the 5th Missouri Cavalry Regiment then encountered a Union unit, the 2nd Kansas Militia Infantry Regiment, near the Mockbee Farm.
 Initially, the Kansans held their ground, fighting off two attacks, but a third attack shattered the Union line.
 Initially used to guard the Confederate flank, Nichols's regiment was involved in this affair, which resulted in the capture of a 24-pounder howitzer.
 While Jackman reported his losses as slight, Nichols's horse was killed during the fighting.
 That evening, Union cavalry commanded by Major General Alfred Pleasonton who had been following Price from the east, attacked and defeated his rear guard in the Second Battle of Independence.

 By the morning of October 23, Price's army was caught between Pleasonton's troopers, who had advanced to between Independence and the Big Blue River, and Blunt's men.
 Major General Samuel R. Curtis's Union Army of the Border occupied Kansas City, adding to the encirclement.
 That day, Pleasonton's men continued the Battle of Byram's Ford, driving Marmaduke's division back from the Big Blue River.
-Meanwhile, Shelby's and Fagan's divisions fought against Blunt's men and elements of the Kansas State Militia in the Battle of Westport, the end result being a Confederate defeat.
+Meanwhile, Shelby's and Fagan's divisions fought against Blunt's men and elements of the Kansas State Militia in the Battle of Westport, the result being a Confederate defeat.
 Nichols's regiment took part in the Westport fighting in the vicinity of Brush Creek.
 Later in the fighting, Union troops coming from the east put pressure on Fagan's line, and Nichols's regiment was part of a force sent to Fagan's aid.
 The regiment, as well as the rest of Jackman's brigade, conducted a rear-guard action while dismounted before retreating.